 The Sky 10 kayak came into existence due to the popularity of our well liked Skylark and the ever increasing demand for smaller, lighter boats.

-This kayak carries most of the paddling qualities and features of its 12 foot sister but sports a good 8 lbs less weight, making car-topping and general handling that much easier.
+This kayak carries most of the paddling qualities and features of its 12 foot sister but sports a weight of only 32 lbs., making car-topping and general handling that much easier.
 The Sky 10 has more than adequate hull speed and efficiency for keeping up with groups on casual cruises and plenty of capacity for the average paddler.

 A roomy cockpit, (the same size as the Skylark) comfortable Infinity seat and backrest, hatches and bulkheads bow and stern for safety, excellent stability and a host of features combine to make this kayak a fun choice for recreational paddling along shorelines, lakes and easy rivers.
 Small enough to load on your big boat – toss in your camera, lunch and fishing rod and paddle to your favorite spot with ease.

 “The sky 10 is an excellent combination of lightness, stability, good tracking and responsiveness _ not sure how you managed it !!
 Thanks.”
 Peter Lewington – UK

 BW at paddling.net

 It’s a great little kayak.
 This is the first personal kayak I’ve owned.
 Have been in several rentals & friends kayaks.
 Couldn’t be happier with this one.